nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ADDITIONAL-DETAILS:
 --------------------
-Please take note to add a space after delimiters!
-Please note that except for 'find-item' and 'find-user', all other commands are case-sensitive!
+Please take note to add a space before and after delimiters! e.g ' /c ' Please note that except for 'find-item' and 'find-user', all other commands are case-sensitive!
 Refrain from using '|' and '/' as arguments!
 ____________________________________________________________